More

 2. Kansas State

 According to The Athletic, the Kansas City Wildcats (6-6) will not accept a bowl invitation for this season.
-The news received official confirmation on Dec.
-7 from the athletic director.
+This was confirmed by the athletic director on Dec.
+7.

 The Wildcats are in the middle of a coaching transition.
 Their longtime head coach, Chris Klieman, retired, and Collin Klein will take over.
-Due to uncertainty regarding the unavailability of players and staff members, the program made this decision.
+Due to uncertainty about the unavailability of players and staff, the program made this decision.

 It remains to be seen if any more teams bow out of bowl bids in the coming days.